Division Description (Baseball Age Information)Updated Sunday January 20, 2019 by South Lakeland Baseball.

 Rookie Division utilizes a Louisville Slugger pitching machine which provides consistent pitches in the strike zone for the hitter to hit.
-Bases are still closed and steals are not allowed.
 We use an umpire in our rookie division because the game begins to become more competitive.
 Players develop and work on skills for specific positions.
 Base running becomes more intense and players are able to advance more than one base on appropriate hits.
 Defense continues to develop and a play will be called dead once the ball has been returned to the infield and a play is possible to stop the runners.
 (The play does not have to be made - just possible.)

 BR Division (60 foot Closed bases - Baseball age 9-12 years old)

-In our BR Division, we introduce kids pitching to kids for the first time.
+In BR Division, we introduce kids pitching to kids for the first time.
 We have pitch count and inning limits on pitchers to protect the arms of the kids and to encourage the development of multiple pitchers.
-Bases are still closed and steals are players are only allowed to steal bases after the pitched ball has crossed home plate.
-Players are not allowed to steal home in our BR division.
-This is to help to allow pitchers and catchers to develop in these positions and grow to understand the game.
+Bases are closed and players are only allowed to steal after the pitched ball has crossed home plate.
+Players are not allowed to steal home in BR division.
+This is to help to pitchers and catchers develop in these positions and grow to understand the game.
 This division is designed to teach the players the fundamentals of the game and get them ready for the next level.

 CR Division (70 foot open bases - Baseball age 10-12 years old)

-In our CR Division the base paths increase from 60 to 70 feet and the mound goes from 46 feet to 50 feet from home plate.
-In major division, bases are open.
-Baserunners can steal and balks are called 1/2 way through the season.
-The umpire works with players and warns them on their first balk.
-Open bases also means lead offs and steals at this level.
-We do allow players to steal home plate in our CR division.
-CR division is for the baseball players who have a more advanced understanding of the game.
+In CR Division the base paths increase from 60 to 70 feet and the mound goes from 46 feet to 50 feet from home plate.
+In CR division, bases are open.
+Balks are called 1/2 way through the season.
+The umpire warns pitchers on their first balk.
+Players steal home in our CR division.
+CR division is for the baseball players who have a more advanced ability and understanding of the game.